khilang/khi/reference.md

 The header is a word that identifies the directive, and attributes tune specific behaviours.

 Directives are applied to arguments.

-There are two notations that produce directives: command notation and tag notation.

 A *directive expression* is encoded as a *directive* enclosed in angular brackets, followed by arguments applied to it which are appended with colons